 - Felicity from A Snicker of Magic.
 My love of words, oh my!

 - Zorro: Who doesn’t love this do-gooder who always escapes the bad guys?

 - Don Juan de Marco: Que romantica?
 Yes!

 - Montresor of The Cask of Amontillado: he might be deranged whilst seeking revenge but gosh…he’s the guy to go to if you want the ultimate revenge.
 He’ll do you a clever one).
 Poe sure knows his twisted dark side well.
 It’s no wonder he aced this one.

 - Dantes from the Count of Monte Cristo: he is intelligent, honest, direct, and loving (in the loyal passionate sense but poor thing turns bitter in his revenge).
 You have to read the book to find out if he comes to his senses.
 Every one loves a guy who can rise from the dust . . . there are so many, many more but I’ll spare you, for now.

 Research anything and everything, because it is the biggest adventure you will encounter–plenty of twists, turns, and often many strange delights.

 Que sera sera…

 Ciao!
 Adios!
 See you around!

-P.S. – She credits her mother, Ana Peña McGinnis, for her flare for learning and her insatiable love for books.
-Can you guess where she got her nom de plume?
+P.S. – She credits her mother, Ana Peña McGinnis, for her flare for learning and her insatiable love for books, imagination, and curiosity.
+Can you guess where I got my nom de plume?